 We've kept the call structure simple.
 Take the Customers API, for example.
 It has a call structured with the Customer ID in the URL:

-You’ll see most of the calls that are based on a particular customer account in the
+You’ll see most of the calls based on a particular customer account are in the

 /customers API.
-You can manage customer-related orders, AutoShips, payment methods, services, stats, service log entries, and reset password in this same way with this URL structure:
+You can manage customer-related orders, AutoShips, payment methods, services, stats, service log entries, and reset passwords in this same way with this URL structure:

 Any call that you've not performed with customer accounts themselves are in more standard groupings: